JorisPaarde/my-vegan-recipes/TESTING.md

 ---
 user story|implementation
 ----|----
-Have a clear idea what the site is about. |
+Have a clear idea what the site is about. | The welcome text explains this in a few sentences.
-Register as a new user. |
+Register as a new user. | Register page with custom validation.
-View recipies other people posted. |
+View recipies other people posted. | shown at the bottom of the page.
-See most liked recipies on top. |
+See most liked recipies on top. | Recipes are sorted o show most liked on top.
-See which recipes i liked. (needs registration) |
+Read a full recipe | Clicking a recipe card sends the user to the full recipe.
+The ability to do this is indicated by the hover shadow animation.
-Search recipies by ingredient. |
+See which recipes i liked. (needs registration) | Indicated by the hart being filled in.
-Search recipies by name. |
+Search recipies by ingredient. | Search bar text field searches on any word containing the search query. ("fo" finds "foo" and "ofo")
-filter recipes by category. (dropdown) |
+Search recipies by title. | Search bar text field searches on any title containing the search query. ("fo" finds "foo" and "ofo") filter recipes by category. (dropdown) | Dropdown menu next to the searchbar that works with or without text search.
-Like a recipe. (only one like per user per recipe, needs registration) |
+Like a recipe. (only one like per user per recipe, needs registration) | clicking the hart icon does this and also automatically sends the user to his/her private recipe book.

 <br>
 <br>